 I create in a variety of media, including mandalas (pen and ink, watercolor, crayon, pencil), clerical stoles, quilts, polymer beads, photographs, jewelry, printmaking, gardens, and even cakes.

 I work as a speech-language pathologist for very young children with communication difficulties.
 They are awesome and adorable and energetic, and I love being part of their lives, and supporting their parents through the challenges of raising children with mild, moderate or even severe disabilities.

 I am also a mom of two kids (a teen and a young adult), and former host mom of two exchange students from Japan.
 I have lived in Japan and studied Japanese.
 My undergraduate major was cultural anthropology.
-I am also a lay leader at my Unitarian-Universalist congregation, committed to environmental, racial, and social justice issues.
+I am committed to environmental, racial, and social justice issues.